What is a Bed Bug?

 Many hotels use insect extermination services, which can often be shown by the presence of white bug powder.

-Once leaving the hotel, it is imperative that all luggage and belongings are checked for bed bugs.
+Once leaving the hotel, it is imperative that all luggage and belongings are checked.
 This will ensure that any present will not travel to the home.
-If there are bed bugs, belongings should be thoroughly washed before being brought into the home.
+If there are bugs, belongings should be thoroughly washed before being brought into the home.

-There are many false assumptions that have been made and propagated about bed bugs.
+There are many false assumptions that have been made and propagated about these parasites.
 The most common is that they are too small to be seen with the naked eye.
-While adult bed bugs might be difficult to spot, due to their being nocturnal and small in size, they can be easily spotted.
+While adults might be difficult to spot, due to their being nocturnal and small in size, they can be easily spotted.
 However, nymphs and eggs are harder to locate.

-Another common misconception about bed bugs is that they more commonly infest places that are dirty.
-Bed bugs are capable of infesting any home or location, provided that there are adequate hosts available.
+Another common misconception is that they more commonly infest places that are dirty.
+They are capable of infesting any home or location, provided that there are adequate hosts available.

-While many people believe that leaving the lights on at night will prevent bed bugs from coming out at night, this is not true.
-While bed bugs will avoid the light, especially when there are people awake, they will still feed when they do not perceive a danger.
+While many people believe that leaving the lights on at night will prevent bugs from coming out, this is not true.
+While they avoid the light, especially when there are people awake, they will still feed when they do not perceive a danger.

-A final misconception, and one that often prevents adequate treatment of an infestation, is that pesticides will completely control bed bugs.
+A final misconception, and one that often prevents adequate treatment of an infestation, is that pesticides will completely eradicate them.
 While pesticides can be helpful, it is important that a thorough treatment is performed.
 While this requires much more work than pesticides alone, it is imperative to preventing further infestations.

-Bat bugs are very similar in appearance to the bed bug.
+Bat bugs are very similar in appearance.
 Bat bugs, or Leptocimex Boueti, are small insects that feed primarily on bats.
 However, they will also feed on human hosts when necessary.

-Bat bugs usually live in dark places where bats reside, such as caves and vacant buildings.
+These bugs usually live in dark places where bats reside, such as caves and vacant buildings.
 However, they have been known to invade human living spaces.
 Usually, they occupy spaces in the home that are vacant or rarely visited, such as the attic.
-While bat bugs will usually stay in these places, they can travel to other areas of the house and infest human hosts.
+While they normally stay in these places, they can travel to other areas of the house and infect human hosts.

 Bat Bug Bites

-The bat bug bite, like that of the bed bug, usually goes unnoticed by humans.
-However, many have reported that it can become far more painful than a bed bug bite.
+The bite usually goes unnoticed by humans.
+However, many have reported that it can become far more painful.
 This may be because many humans have natural allergies to the saliva and compounds released by the bug when feeding.
 A bat bug bite can usually be treated with topical treatments and over the counter medications.

-A bat bug infestation can usually be eliminated using the same methods as for a bed bug infestation.
+An infestation can usually be eliminated using the same methods as for typical infestations.
 All furniture and household structures should be inspected and treated.
 Pesticides and pest removal companies can be helpful in treating an infestation of bat bugs.

-While bat bugs are not nearly as common as bed bugs, it is important for those who live in high-risk areas to be aware of the threat.
+While these bugs that have bats are hosts are not nearly as common, it is important for those who live in high-risk areas to be aware of the threat.
 In order to avoid such an infestation, all areas of the house should be regularly cleaned and checked for bat or vermin infestations.
-By following a few simple steps, most bat bug infestations can be easily avoided.
+By following a few simple steps, most infestations can be easily avoided.

-There are many other insects that can cause irritation similar to that of the bed bug.
+There are many other insects that can cause irritation similar.
 The most common household nuisance is the flea.
 Fleas can spread through a home rapidly and without warning.
 While pets in the home most often spread fleas, animals outside the home can also spread them.
 Flea bites are usually hard and red, and are most often seen around the ankles.

 Another common pest is the louse.
-Lice can cause severe irritation and itching, but differ from the bed bug in many ways.
+Lice can cause severe irritation and itching, but differ in many ways.
 They are usually centralized around the head and other parts of the body that have higher amounts of hair.
 For this reason, their bites are sometimes harder to see.
 However, if itching is isolated in these locations, lice are the most often cause.

 Mites

-Mites are very often confused for bed bugs.
+Mites are very often confused for bugs that live in your bed.
 They can infest homes and are known to feed on human hosts.
 They are commonly associated with vermin in the home.
 Often, when a bird or other vermin dies, the mites will leave their previous host and enter a human habitat.

 Mites are very small in appearance, but can occasionally be seen with the naked eye.
 The most common mite of this size is the scabies mite.
 The scabies mite most often bites at the skin between fingers, at the elbow and knee, and at the shoulder blades.